notloganmartinson/mlb-quant-agent/README.md

 # MLB Betting Agent: Professional Data Engine

 A high-performance, modular data pipeline and calculation engine designed for quantitative MLB sports betting research.
-This system unifies disparate data sources (MLB StatsAPI, ESPN, The Odds API) into a relational SQLite database, providing a robust infrastructure for sabermetric modeling, backtesting, and autonomous market analysis.
+This system unifies disparate data sources (MLB StatsAPI, ESPN, The Odds API) into a PostgreSQL database (currently transitioning from SQLite), providing a robust infrastructure for sabermetric modeling, backtesting, and autonomous market analysis.

 ## Core Features